mikro-orm/mikro-orm/docs/docs/events.md

 ## EventArgs

-As a parameter to the hook method we get `EventArgs` instance.
+As a parameter to the hook method you get `EventArgs` instance.
 It will always contain reference to the current `EntityManager` and the particular entity.
 Events fired from `UnitOfWork` during flush operation also contain the `ChangeSet` object.

 ```ts
 interface EventArgs<T> {